 Volunteer

-To become a volunteer
+To become a volunteer, ensure:

-1. Make sure your dog is at least 12 months old.
-If you have rescued or adopted your dog, you must have lived with it for a minimum of 6 months.
-If you don’t have your own dog you may apply with another person’s dog.
+• If you don’t have your own dog you may apply with another person’s dog.
 However, you must know this dog very well, the dog responds to you and the owner will need to give consent.

-6. If your dog is also your assistance/ support dog or works as a therapy/ visiting dog, please consider the impact the Story Dogs role will have on your dog and you.
-Points to consider are:
+If your dog is also your assistance/ support dog or works as a therapy/ visiting dog, please consider the impact the Story Dogs role will have on your dog and you.

 a) If your dog is distracted for long periods of time from its primary task, to keep you safe, this could pose a risk to you.